 Every administration has created its own regulatory reform agenda.
-In recent history, these agendas have centered on financial cost-benefit analysis as the most important aspect of regulatory review.
-In Modernizing Regulatory Review, President Biden calls for regulatory leaders to bring equity to the center of regulatory reform.
-Cost-benefit language makes only one appearance in this memo: in the context of fairly weighing costs for “disadvantaged, vulnerable, or marginalized communities” instead of the more generally defined “society” of past orders.
-In this memo, the Biden administration places equity, transparency, and efficiency front and center.1
+In recent history, these agendas have centred on financial cost-benefit analysis as the most important aspect of regulatory review.
+In Modernizing Regulatory Review, President Biden calls for regulatory leaders to bring equity to the centre of regulatory reform.
+Cost-benefit language makes only one appearance in this memo: in the context of fairly weighing costs for “disadvantaged, vulnerable, or marginalised communities” instead of the more generally defined “society” of past orders.
+In this memo, the Biden administration places equity, transparency and efficiency front and centre.1

-In Modernizing Regulatory Review, President Biden calls for regulatory leaders to bring equity to the center of regulatory reform.
+In Modernizing Regulatory Review, President Biden calls for regulatory leaders to bring equity to the centre of regulatory reform.

 In Modernizing Regulatory Review, President Biden departed from previous regulatory reform orders in outlining directions over directives:

-In doing so, the Biden administration simultaneously recognizes the need for a new regulatory framework and opens the door to allow regulators to shape it.
+In doing so, the Biden administration simultaneously recognises the need for a new regulatory framework and opens the door to allow regulators to shape it.

-To rise to the challenge and realize the goals of the memorandum, the OMB and regulatory leaders at the OIRA and across all federal agencies must develop and deliver a strategy that is centered on:
+To rise to the challenge and realise the goals of the memorandum, the OMB and regulatory leaders at the OIRA and across all federal agencies must develop and deliver a strategy that is centred on:

 In the past, Presidential actions on regulatory reform strategy have outlined how agencies should and should not make regulations.